 Health and Well-being

 The Nordic PGDay organizers take the health and well-being of the community very seriously.
 As the event is in-person, we take precautions to make it a safe space for everyone.
-If you have symptoms of any infectious disease then please cancel your attendance to avoid exposure your fellow postgres community members.
+If you have symptoms of any infectious disease then please cancel your attendance to avoid exposing your fellow postgres community members.

 The combined carbon footprint of an international conference is a source of concern for us, but we do feel that the positive effects of the community meeting and interacting in person are important enough to do in-person events.
 Where possible we try to minimize emissions caused by our event and we aim to always source recyclable material for consumables during the day (like badges and signage).